Frequently-asked questions from Informatics staff regarding financial procedures

 How to book courier on Informatics account

-- Book with CitySprint, the contracted courier used by the School (account details are with institute-admin);
+- Book with CitySprint, School's contracted courier.
+Account details are with the institute admin team.

 Purchasing in the School of Informatics